LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ### I'm ready to go, give me the link

 I have added a toggle switch, which will fix the issues, using JS and/or CSS, don't test this, it's not part of the site, it's there to learn how some things could be resolved.
 Ideally, you wouldn't use this until you have tested all pages, as some changes are visual changes and may give the game away.
-When that switch is toggled to the "fixed" position, it will apply across all pages, I have added a modal which will fire on page load, when the switch is toggled to fixed, it simply asks if you want to continue accessing the fixed site, select "no" and the fixes are gone, select "Yes" and evrything will be in the fixed state.
-I felt this was a useful addition, as some folks may wish to check the answers after testing each page.
+When that switch is toggled to the "fixed" position, it will apply across all pages, I have added a modal which will fire on page load, when the switch is toggled to fixed, it simply asks if you want to continue accessing the fixed site, select "no" and the fixes are gone, select "Yes" and everything will be in the fixed state.
+I felt this was a useful addition, as some folks may wish to check the answers after testing each page or users may simply forget to toggle it back off, I would.

 LINK TO MAKING THIS ACCESSIBLE